GLOBAL MARKETS-Stocks rise as investors put aside rate hike fears

 Rising borrowing costs and signs of rates normalisation in Europe have boosted bank stocks - a sub-index of European banking stocks .SX7E is at its highest since 2018, up sharply since Thursday's ECB meeting.

-In currency markets, the dollar index =USD lost ground against six peers, trading down 0.14%.FRX/
+In currency markets, the dollar index =USD lost ground against six peers, trading down 0.08%.
+[FRX/]

 The euro EUR= was up 0.21 percent, at $1.1438, steadying off from a three-week high, after European Central Bank President Christine Lagarde dialed down bets for aggressive interest rate hikes.